section-engineering-education/engineering-education/articles/understanding-node-js-async-control-flows/index.md

 `async.parallel` method is used to run a collection of tasks in parallel.
 All the collection of these functions will be the first argument to the `async.parallel`.
 Each function is passed to a callback.
 The callback will be called on tasks completion.

-The async.parallel second argument will return the results of all the functions declared in the first argument.
+The `async.parallel` second argument will return the results of all the functions declared in the first argument.
 The final callback results can be an array if the asynchronous functions passed on the first argument are arrays.
 Else, an object result will be invoked if the object properties were declared.

 Example of `async.parallel` array.

 <iframe height="400px" width="100%" src="https://repl.it/@kimkimani/async-parallel-array?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 You can also use objects instead of arrays.
 Each object property will execute as a function, and its task results will be passed to the main callback, which will return an object result.

 Example of using objects instead of an array.

 <iframe height="400px" width="100%" src="https://repl.it/@kimkimani/async-parallel-objects?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 **Note:** if your task has no timers or does not perform any I/O, the code will run in series, and every task will happen one after the other.
 If one of the functions returns an error to its callback.
 The final callback will immediately be invoked to null or with the value of the error output.

 [Race](https://caolan.github.io/async/v3/docs.html#race) is a close relative to parallel. `async.race` runs a collection of tasks parallel.
-There is a small difference between race and parallel.
+Though there is a small difference between race and parallel.
 As soon as any given function executes successfully, the main callback is invoked immediately with the results of that function.

 ##### Parameters